dblencowe/laravel-chaf/README.md

 ## MySQL access
-The config generates random mysql passwords for the root and app accounts.
-The passwords are stored in /root/.my.cnf and /home/deploy/.my.cnf respectively
+The config generates random MySQL passwords for the root and app accounts.
+The passwords are stored in `/root/.my.cnf` and `/home/deploy/.my.cnf` respectively